fletchbomb/guys/big-guy-little-guys-handoff-v0.7.md

 click HOST
 host gets 4-digit PIN
-host waits on WAITING FOR OTHER PLAYER TO JOIN screen
+host waits on WAITING FOR OTHER PLAYER TO JOIN screen BACK returns to the start screen before play begins
 ```

 Host does not choose role until another player connects.